-- 1. Follow the procedure in before working inside your computer - 2.
-Remove the SD memory card - 3.
-Remove the base cover - 4.
-Disconnect the battery cable from the connector on the system board.
+- 1. Follow the procedure in before working inside your computer

+- 2. Remove the SD memory card

+- 3. Remove the optical drive assembly

+- 4. Remove the base cover

+- 5. Disconnect the battery cable from the connector on the system board.

-1. Disconnect the display cable and fan cable from the system board [1, 2].
+1. Disconnect the ODD cable, display cable and fan cable from the system board [1, 2, 3].